Tixit/odiff/README.md

 string of 'set' change items
 * If an array element is changed only a little bit, a sequence of change items is generated to change that element.
 A "little bit" is defined as less than two shallow inner values being changed or fewer than 10% of its shallow values being changed.
-* If an array element is changed a lot (defined as the opposite of "a little bit" above), a single change items will be generated to reset that complex value.
+* If an array element is changed a lot (defined as the opposite of "a little bit" above), a single change item will be generated to reset that complex value.
 This is intended as a trade off between number of changes and "size" of each change.
 * The change items are ordered such that if you apply the changes as written to `valueA` in order, you will get `valueB`.
 It does this by reversing the order in which array changes are listed.
 * The 3 types of values the algorithm recognizes are Objects, Arrays, and atomic primitives.
 Only Objects and Arrays are recursively analyzed.